 As a user, I need to be able to fill in my default settings .

 I want Locally to be the best, comforting and fun friend you got to when you need help to find a place to eat, to explore or just hang out.
 Your friend that remember your favorite restaurant but also can give you new places to try out.

 This style guide share the guidelines to ensure the comforting and fun branding as well as a consistent look.

 Once a device is chosen, MVP's user stories can start being implemented.
 At the same time, wireframes needs to be worked out with at least another round of user testing sessions and eventually polished wireframes following the style guide needs to be created with Sketch.

 Locally was a fun project to practice my UX skills and become more familiar with the UX process.
-I have a few ideas on improvements/changes but for now, I am calling the project done with a potential extension if I decide to work with Sketch or learn Android development.
+I have a few ideas on improvements/changes but for now, I am calling the project done with a potential extension if I decide to work with Sketch and/or learn Android development.